agatadondzik/agatadondzik.github.io/projects/l_bicyclenetwork.md

         <strong>Bringing simplicity to complexity.</strong>
         </p>
         <p class="project-content-verbose">
             In order to define and agree on the content I performed an audit of the existing website.
 It happened to be a beginning of the most challenging part of the project.
 The organisation is very active and frequently publishes updates to keep their members in the loop about their initiatives, petitions and government grants.
-However outdated content was never properly managed or archived.
+However, the outdated content was never properly managed or archived.
 That created hundreds of unrelated pages and links including posts and petitions that were rarely viewed and rather hard to access.
 I mapped out all the content, analysed and compared against user goals and business values in order to consolidate or remove.
         </p>
         <p class="project-content-verbose">
-            As a result, we significantly reduced a number of pages and proposed a new, more intuitive information architecture.
+            As a result, I significantly reduced a number of pages and proposed a new, more intuitive information architecture.
         </p>
         <img class="project-images-img" src="/assets/projects/bicyclenetwork_/d_bn_d.jpg" alt="image" />
         <p class="project-content-verbose">